grafana/grafana/docs/sources/installation/docker.md

 ### Run the Grafana master branch

-For every successful build of the master branch, we update the `grafana/grafana:master` and `grafana/grafana:master-ubuntu`.
+For every successful build of the master branch, we update the `grafana/grafana:master` and `grafana/grafana:master-ubuntu` tags.
 Additionally, two new tags are created, `grafana/grafana-dev:master-<commit hash>` and `grafana/grafana-dev:master-<commit hash>-ubuntu`, which includes the hash of the Git commit that was built.
-This means you can always get the latest version of Grafana.
+Use these to get access to the latest master builds of Grafana.

 When running Grafana master in production, we *strongly* recommend that you use the `grafana/grafana-dev:master-<commit hash>` tag.
 This tag guarantees that you use a specific version of Grafana instead of whatever was the most recent commit at the time.